MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-configure-absence-manager.md

 ---
 # required metadata

-title: Configure absence manager role
+title: Configure the Absence manager role
-description: This topic describes setting up the absence manager role for managing employees' leave.
+description: This topic explains how to set up the Absence manager role for management of employee leave.
 author: hasrivas
 ms.date: 07/14/2021
 ms.topic: article